 As the underlying distributed object technology, Java RMI (Remote Method Invocation) is used.
-In the original Javelin prototype all applications run as Java applets, which has the advantage of extreme ease of use from the point of view of a participating host - the user only needs to point a Java-capable browser to a broker's web page to get started.
-Until the arrival of Sun's JDK 1.2, another advantage of
+In the original Javelin prototype, all applications run as Java applets, which has the advantage of extreme ease of use from the point of view of a participating host - the user only needs to point a Java-capable browser to a broker's web page to get started.
+Another advantage of using applets is the strict security model: the applet is effectively sandboxed by the browser.
+A user can trust the established security policy of his or her favorite browser when running untrusted code.
+However, the use of applets in this context has some serious drawbacks: